-Line a 9x5 inch loaf pan with baking paper and then lightly grease it and dust with almond flour.
+- Line a 9x5 inch loaf pan with baking paper, lightly grease it, and dust with almond flour.

-In another mixing bowl combine all the wet ingredients.
-Mix the eggs, orange juice, orange zest (reserving some for garnish), melted butter and vanilla extract until they're well combined.
+- In another mixing bowl, combine all the wet ingredients.
+Mix the eggs, orange juice, orange zest (reserving some for garnish), melted butter, and vanilla extract until they combine well.

-Combine the wet and dry ingredients together.
+- Combine the wet and dry ingredients.
 Gradually whisk the wet ingredients into the dry ingredients until you get a smooth batter with no lumps in it.

-While your orange cake is baking you can go ahead and make the frosting.
+While baking the keto orange cake, you can make the orange cream cheese frosting.

-In the fridge: This orange cake keeps well when stored in an airtight container in the refrigerator.
+- In the fridge: This orange cake keeps well when stored in an airtight refrigerated container.
 It will keep for up to 5 days.

-I have a whole range of great keto-friendly cake recipes I know you're going to love!
+I have a range of great keto-friendly cake recipes I know you'll love!

 - Keto Cinnamon Swirl Cake